 NOTE: Clinical Scholarships for this competition are available for individual clinicians (not the support of a team / group / network of clinicians) employed or credentialed in Regional Health Authority HHN, with an academic affiliation in New Brunswick.

 This Clinical Scholarship is a salary award designed to:

-- Facilitate the recruitment or retention of qualified clinical with a track-record of clinical health research in various clinical therapeutic areas, preferably those identified as a priority for the New Brunswick Health Care System, who would like to continue or pursue a career in health research;
+- Facilitate the recruitment or retention of qualified clinicians with a track-record of clinical health research in various clinical therapeutic areas, preferably those identified as a priority for the New Brunswick Health Care System, who would like to begin or continue or pursue a career in health research;

-- Mentor such clinical health researchers to become more competitive on the national and international scenes with regard to obtaining grants and awards;
+- Mentor such clinical health researchers to become more competitive in obtaining grants ans awards from national and international agencies;

 - Promote the continuity and expansion of clinical research in New Brunswick; and